cjstehno/gradle-webpreview-plugin/README.md

 The `copyUrl` property determines whether or not the server URL is copied to the local clipboard on startup.
 This is handy when running locally with the random port setting.

+The `contextPath` is an optional property used to define the root context path to be used as a prefix for all content.
+If not specified the server root "/" will be used.

 ### Tasks